Amir76717/Accessibility-Learning-Hub-ALH-/README.md

 <img src="https://i.imgur.com/588I1ty.png" width=600>

 ALH is deployed on t2.medium CentOS Stream 8 EC2 instance hosted on AWS.
-The domain, [mlha11y.tech](https://mlha11y.tech), was bought and configured on Domain.com, and is secured with [Let's Encrypt](https://letsencrypt.org/) using `certbot-nginx`.
+The domain, [ALH.tech](https://mlha11y.tech), was bought and configured on Domain.com, and is secured with [Let's Encrypt](https://letsencrypt.org/) using `certbot-nginx`.

 ## Challenges Encountered
 **Backend Integration:** Difficulties in integrating React with Flask for dynamic content delivery.

 **Database Management:** Challenges with PostgreSQL integration in a containerized environment.

 **Performance Optimization:** Initial deployment challenges related to Docker and AWS resource allocation.

-#### Production Issues

-We encountered several speed bumps with securing our routing, using `nginx` and Docker, and setting up monitoring tools like Prometheus and Grafana.
-Early on, the most notable issue was that our project's full dependencies would consistently crash our VM on each `docker-compose up --build` command.
-As a stop-gap, we had to reboot our t2.micro instance, remove all Docker containers, generated files, volumes, and images, and rebuild.
-This was a tedious process, but after we received the go-ahead to upgrade our instance to a t2.medium, we were able to resolve other docker-based issues with relative ease.